Using AWS Spot Instances and Spot Blocks in QDS Clusters¶

 - Spot nodes for autoscaling or

 - On-Demand nodes for autoscaling.
-However, you cannot configure On-Demand nodes for autoscaling when the feature to configure Spot blocks for autoscaling even when the master and minimum worker nodes are On-Demand nodes, is enabled on a Hadoop 2 (Hive) cluster.
+However, you cannot configure On-Demand nodes for autoscaling when the feature to configure Spot blocks for autoscaling even when the Coordinator and minimum worker nodes are On-Demand nodes, is enabled on a Hadoop 2 (Hive) cluster.

-The feature to set Spot blocks as autoscaling nodes even when the master node and minimum worker nodes are On-Demand nodes, is available for a beta access.
+The feature to set Spot blocks as autoscaling nodes even when the Coordinator node and minimum worker nodes are On-Demand nodes, is available for a beta access.
 Create a ticket with Qubole Support to enable it on the account.
-This feature to configure Spot blocks for autoscaling worker nodes even when the master and minimum worker nodes are On-Demand nodes, is supported on Hadoop 2 (Hive) clusters.
+This feature to configure Spot blocks for autoscaling worker nodes even when the Coordinator and minimum worker nodes are On-Demand nodes, is supported on Hadoop 2 (Hive) clusters.
 It is also supported on Presto and Spark clusters.

 How Qubole Manages Spot Blocks Set as Autoscaling Nodes when the Cluster is Running¶

-This applies to the scenario where master node and minimum worker nodes are On-Demand nodes and autoscaling nodes are a combination of Spot blocks and spot nodes.
+This applies to the scenario where Coordinator node and minimum worker nodes are On-Demand nodes and autoscaling nodes are a combination of Spot blocks and spot nodes.
 As Spot blocks are provisioned for a specific duration that ranges from 1 to 6 hours, Qubole rotates Spot blocks that come with the same duration without affecting the cluster workload.

 Spot Block Rotation¶